wyalll/BDFD-Global-Economy/README.md

 # BDFD-Global-Economy

 A BDFD global economy commands.
+Make sure to ⭐ the project!

 ## Table of contents
 * [Features](#features)